QuickBlox/quickblox-ios-sdk/sample-chat/Pods/Target Support Files/Pods-samplechat/Pods-samplechat-acknowledgements.markdown

 (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-## QuickBlox

-QuickBlox iOS SDK is licensed under the QuickBlox SDK License.

-Copyright (c) 2017 QuickBlox

 ## SDWebImage

-Copyright (c) 2016 Olivier Poitrey rs@dailymotion.com
+Copyright (c) 2009-2017 Olivier Poitrey rs@dailymotion.com

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal